databrickslabs/mosaic/CONTRIBUTING.md

 - Install the pandoc library (follow the instructions for your platform [here](https://pandoc.org/installing.html)).
 - Install the python requirements from `docs/docs-requirements.txt`.
 - Build the HTML documentation by running `make html` from `docs/`.
+  - For nbconvert you may have to symlink your jupyter share folder, e.g. `sudo ln -s /opt/homebrew/share/jupyter /usr/local/share`.
 - You can locally host the docs by running the `reload.py` script in the `docs/source/` directory.

 ## Style